Zhyd: Other Slavic languages

-In most other Slavic languages, such as Czech/Slovak (židovka / žid), Slovene, Croatian (židovka, židov for "Jew"; and Židovka, Židov for "Israelite", "Israeli national")—as well as Hungarian which is heavily influenced by Slavic languages—these terms, similar to the usage in Polish, are not pejorative, as they simply mean 'Jew'.
+In most other Slavic languages, such as Czech/Slovak (židovka / žid), Slovene, Croatian (židovka, židov for "Jew"; and Židovka, Židov for "Israelite", "Israeli national")—as well as Hungarian and Lithuanian which are influenced by Slavic languages—these terms, similar to the usage in Polish, are not pejorative, as they simply mean 'Jew'.
+However historically the word had a derogatory connotation, due to the discrimination of the Jews.